drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 // Here, we can see what happens if we verify that the `doSomething()` method
 // was called 5 times as opposed to 3.
 As you can see, we have to wrap it in a
 // try-catch because it will throw an error.
 In the `catch` block, we log the
-// error message -- seeing that `doSomething()` was not called 5 times. try {
+// error -- seeing that `doSomething()` was not called 5 times. try {
   spy.verify("doSomething").toBeCalled(5);
 } catch (error) {
-  console.log(error.message); // Outputs => Method "doSomething" was not called 5 time(s).
+  console.log(error);

-  // ... or to see the full error: console.log(error);
+  // Outputs the following:
   //
   //     VerificationError: Method "doSomething" was not called 5 time(s).
   //         at file:///some_test.ts:32:29